 Data Rescue requires a drive to store temporary data to while scanning your internal drive.
 This can be any storage device connected to your computer, other than the internal drive you are scanning.
 We recommend using a USB 3.0 device that is 16GB or larger, as unexpected issues can occur with smaller or slower drives.

-Please note that if your device is not formatted for Mac (HFS+), the software will prompt you that the drive must be erased and formatted for Mac, and give you the option to proceed with this process.
+Note: If your device is not formatted for Mac (HFS+), the software will prompt you that the drive must be erased and formatted for Mac, and give you the option to proceed with this process.
 This will destroy all data on the Temporary Storage Location device you have selected, so please ensure you select the correct drive.

 With your Temporary Storage Location Selected press the ’Start’ button to begin your Deep Scan to search for deleted emails.